torokmark/scjp-jegyzet/ch8_inner_classes.md

 MyOuter.MyInner
 ```

 To instantiate it, you must use a reference to the outer class:

 ``` java
 new MyOuter().new MyInner(); or outerObjRef.new MyInner();
 ```

-    if you already have an instance of the outer class.
+If you already have an instance of the outer class.

 ### Referencing the Inner or Outer Instance from Within the Inner Class ###